ThanhNguyen93/medical_device_recall/README.md

 __Limitations__:
 - MAUDE is a big dataset with more than 6 million rows from 1990 until 2020.
 Searching for a device in MAUDE is complicated because the device names being reported are not consistent.
-- Recall database is another messy data since 1 device can be recalled many times within 1 year for many different reasons.Thus, it is difficult to keep track of what is the earliest recall date on the website.
+- Recall dataset is another messy data since 1 device can be recalled many times within 1 year for many different reasons.Thus, it is difficult to keep track of what is the earliest recall date on the website.
 Here I only looked at recalls in 2018 and 2019.